elmersson/TwitterBackend/README.md

 A project trying to recreate the basics of the twitter app.
 This Part is about creating the fundamentals for the app in the frontend with mockdata.

+This includes:

+- Authentication with JWT auth Token
+- User information
+- Tweets connected to user

 ## Tech Stack

 **Server**: Node.js, Express, Prisma